quantmind/awesome-data-science-viz/README.md

 * [Theano][] is a Python library that allows you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently
 * [TensorFlow][] library for numerical computation using data flow graphs.
 Nodes in the graph represent mathematical operations, while the graph edges represent the multidimensional data arrays (tensors) communicated between them.
 * [Keras](https://github.com/fchollet/keras) Deep Learning library for [Theano][] and [TensorFlow][]
+* [Caffe](https://github.com/BVLC/caffe) deep learning framework made with expression, speed, and modularity in mind.
+Written in C++ and has python bindings.
 * [Vowpal Wabbit](https://github.com/JohnLangford/vowpal_wabbit) is a machine learning system which pushes the frontier of machine learning with techniques such as online, hashing, allreduce, reductions, learning2search, active, and interactive learning.
 Writtent in C++ with bindings for python and other languages.
 * [CNTK](https://github.com/Microsoft/CNTK) computational network toolkit.
 A C++ library by Microsoft Research.
 * [OpenNN](https://github.com/Artelnics/OpenNN) a neural network C++ library